Yasser-R/v1-payment-api/source/includes/_fundingsources.md

 ```

-Deposit funds from a user's bank funding source to the user's account balance.
+Add funds from a user's bank funding source to the user's Dwolla account balance.
 A new [Transaction](#transactions) of type `deposit` is created as a result.

 <aside class="reminder">This endpoint [requires](#authentication) an OAuth access token with the `Funding` scope.</aside>